 Effective October 18, 2013, the Company entered into a Materials Cooperative Research and Development Agreement (M-CRADA) with the National Institute of Neurological Disorders and Stroke of the National Institutes of Health (NINDS, NIH) for a term of four years.
-The Surgical Neurology Branch of NINDS, NIH will conduct research characterizing a variety of compounds proprietary to the Company, and will examine the compounds' potential for anti-cancer activity, reducing neurological deficit due to ischemia and brain injury, and stabilizing catalytic function of misfolded proteins for inborn brain diseases.
+The Surgical Neurology Branch of NINDS, NIH is conducting research characterizing a variety of compounds proprietary to the Company, and is examining the compounds' potential for anti-cancer activity, reducing neurological deficit due to ischemia and brain injury, and stabilizing catalytic function of misfolded proteins for inborn brain diseases.
 Under an M-CRADA, a party provides research material, in this case proprietary compounds from the Company's pipeline, for study by scientists at NIH.
 The exchange of material is for research only and implies no endorsement of the material on the part of either party.
 Under the M-CRADA the NIH grants a collaborator an exclusive option to elect an exclusive or non-exclusive commercialization license.
-The M-CRADAdid not generate any incremental cost to the Company.
+The M-CRADA did not generate any incremental cost to the Company.

-On June 14, 2017, the Company executed Amendment No. 1 to the M-CRADA, pursuant to which the Company agreed to provide funds in the amount of \$100,000 to the National Cancer Institute for use in acquiring technical, statistical and administrative support for research activities.
-The \$100,000 amount is to be paid in two equal installments of \$50,000, the first of which was paid, as scheduled, on July 9, 2017.
-The second installment of \$50,000 is due on the June 14, 2018 anniversary date of the amendment.
+On June 14, 2017, the Company executed Amendment No. 1 to the M-CRADA, pursuant to which the Company agreed to provide funding in the amount of \$100,000 to the National Cancer Institute for use in acquiring technical, statistical and administrative support for research activities.
+The \$100,000 amount is scheduled to be paid in two equal installments of \$50,000, the first of which was paid, as scheduled, on July 9, 2017, and was charged to operations on such date.
+The second installment of \$50,000 is scheduled to be paid on the June 14, 2018 anniversary date of the amendment and will be accreted ratably through such date.

 On September 21, 2012, the Company entered into a work order agreement with Theradex, the CRO responsible for the clinical development of the Company's lead anti-cancer compound LB-100, to manage and administer the Phase 1 clinical trial of LB-100.
 The Phase 1 clinical trial of LB-100, which began during April 2013 with the entry of patients into the clinical trial, was carried out by nationally recognized comprehensive cancer centers.
 The patient accrual goal was reached in April 2016 and the clinical trial was closed to further patient enrollment at that time.
 All patients completed treatment with LB-100 and were off study by the end of May 2016.
-The Company continued to incur costs through March 2017 to complete the analysis of the clinical data, reconcile and pay the remaining costs owed to the participating clinical sites, and prepare and submit the required Clinical Study Report to the FDA on the completed Phase 1 clinical trial of LB-100.
+The Company has continued to incur costs to complete the analysis of the clinical data, reconcile and pay the remaining costs owed to the participating clinical sites, and to prepare and submit the required Clinical Study Report to the FDA on the completed Phase 1 clinical trial of LB-100.

-The Phase 1 clinical trial was estimated to cost a total of approximately \$2,200,000, with such payments expected to be allocated approximately 60% for services provided by Theradex and approximately 40% for pass-through costs for clinical center laboratory costs and investigator costs over the life of the clinical trial.
-Total costs charged to operations from 2013 through June 30, 2017 for services paid to or through Theradex pursuant to this arrangement aggregated \$2,192,165.
+The Company's most recently updated estimate of the cost of the Phase 1 clinical trial was approximately \$2,200,000, with such payments expected to be allocated approximately 60% for services provided by Theradex and approximately 40% for pass-through costs for clinical center laboratory costs and investigator costs over the life of the clinical trial.
+Total costs charged to operations from 2013 through September 30, 2017 for services paid to or through Theradex pursuant to this arrangement aggregated \$2,232,390.